-In the connected world of the Web, where information is endless and the organization systems of such information are even more unattainable (technically they are infinite), one of the most common processes is a kind of micro-organization of information: the saving or preservation of it.
+In the connected world of the Web, where the information is endless and the organization systems of such information are even more unattainable (technically they are infinite), one of the most common processes is a kind of information microorganization: storage or preservation of such information

-This process can be done in different ways, but basically it always consists of the same thing: to preserve a microparticle of information that we like, or interest, or that we will have to use in an indeterminate period of time.
+This process can be done in different ways, but basically it always consists of the same thing: to preserve a microparticle of information that we like, or that interests us, or that we will have to use in an indeterminate period of time.

-Social validation is how we share information, or an opinion.
-Examples of this would be those used by social networks, such as the famous “Like” of Facebook (now replaced by reactions), G+ buttons, thumbs up / down on many commenting systems, eCommerce site reviews, gamification systems, etc.
+Social validation is how we share information or an opinion.
+Examples of this would be those used by social networks, such as Facebook’s famous “Like” (now replaced by reactions), thumbs up / down on many commenting systems, reviews of e-commerce sites, gamificationsystems, etc.

-Through social validation, we share bits or lots of information with our social contact networks, and these bits can be presented as original, secondary or suggestive / proactive.
+Through social validation, we share bits or a lot of information with our social contact networks, and these bits can be presented as original, secondary or suggested / proactive.

-The main characteristic, against other types of information, is that social validation is always public and shared, and “saving” occurs in environments external to the user.
-In addition, this type of saving is of high volatility, and usually the user tends to forget it soon.
-However, it does not cease to exist (which is a source of many problems): the information that the user saved and no longer remembers, is available to others.
+The main feature, compared to other types of information, is that social validation is always public and shared, and “saving” occurs in environments outside the user.
+In addition, this type of savings is high volatility, and generally the user tends to forget it soon.
+However, it does not cease to exist (which is a source of many problems): the information that the user saved and no longer remembers is available to others.

 The important thing in this type of validation is that the user PROPOSES the object to be validated

-For the mentioned reasons, this information is accessed very sporadically, and in many cases only once.
-It’s content is usually static.
+For the reasons mentioned, this information is accessed very sporadically, and in many cases only once.
+Its content is usually static.

 There is a special form of bookmark: offline reading.
-In this case, the process is the same as the bookmark, only that the information will be accessed at a more or less close time and generally only once.
-In this case, the user does not save a link to an external hypertext, but saves the content on his own computer.
+In this case, the process is the same as with the bookmark, only that the information can be accessed at a more or less close time and generally only once.
+In this case, the user does not save an external hypertext link, but saves the content on his own device.

-In this case, the information is saved like markers, but with the clear intention of using it in a short period of time, and repeatedly.
-Favorites are quick access routes to information that usually has very high degrees of volatility (online newspapers, social platforms, eCommerce sites), or they represent a need for the user’s daily activity (financial platforms, tax payments, sites of learning, etc.).
+In this case, the information is saved like bookmarks, but with the clear intention of using it in a short period of time, and repeatedly.
+Favorites are quick access routes to information that usually has very high degrees of volatility (online newspapers, social platforms, eCommerce sites), or they represent a need for the user’s daily activity (financial platforms, tax payments, e-learning sites, etc.).